The Pay As You Earn (PAYE) system

 Alternatively you will stop being taxed on an emergency code at the start of the new tax year.
 In the new year, your employer or pension provider will usually start deducting tax cumulatively, that is, when deducting tax your employer will take into account the amount of tax you have already paid in that year.

 You can find more information about emergency tax codes on the GOV.UK website at:www.gov.uk.

-You can also find further helpful information on the website of Low Income Tax Reform Group (LTRG) at www.litrg.org.uk.
+You can get further information from the Low Income Tax Reform Group.

 A notice of coding shows your tax code if you are going to pay through the PAYE system.
 The notice is usually sent out in January or February for the tax year beginning on the following 6 April.
 The code shown in the notice is given for that tax year only.
 The notes that come with the notice of coding explain how the code is worked out.